gestimation/cifmodeling/README.md

 The main components of the output list include:

-- coefficient: Regression coefficients
+- `coefficient` — regression coefficients

-- cov: Variance-covariance matrix
+- `cov` — variance-covariance matrix for regression coefficients

-- diagnosis.statistics: Inverse probability weights, influence
+- `diagnosis.statistics` — a data frame containing inverse probability
-  functions, and predicted potential outcomes
+  weights, influence functions, and predicted potential outcomes

-- summary: Summary of estimated exposure effects
+- `summary` — a summary of estimated exposure effects

 Use the summary output with `msummary()` to display formatted results.
 The regression coefficients and their variance-covariance matrix are